-The opening line is the most difficult to write.
-Will the others surely follow?
+The opening line is always the most difficult to write.
 Two possibilities.

 “Now is the Winter of our Discontent / Made glorious Summerby this son of York…”